ravindra-levis/Mini_Project/README.md

-# PaperLessExam
+# EcoCampusDocs

-PaperLessExam is a web application designed to reduce paper consumption in academic institutions by digitizing the question paper management process.
+EcoCampusDocs is a web application designed to reduce paper consumption in academic institutions by digitizing the question paper management process.
 It simplifies the workflow for faculty and students by offering a secure, eco-friendly, and efficient way to handle question papers.

 # Features
 Admin Dashboard: